Marketing for Photographers in 2024

 31. Give away your sitting fee at charity auctions

 I love this idea because it’s a win-win-win.
 You get to support a charity of your choosing and also get your name in front of people that are often there because they have the money to support a charity.
 In addition to getting your name out there, you can also have additional upsells for your products and services so that you’re still making money if the charity winner loves your work.
+Marketing for photographers has never been easier.

 32. Work as a partner with a non-profit